 In many workplaces, Personal Protective Equipment (PPE) is used, either as the only form of protection or as an additional line of protection to supplement other approaches.
 Few health and safety professionals would argue against using other precautions, aimed at preventing hazards or reducing risks at source, as first choice.
-Those professionals would, however, readily admit that such measures will seldom completely remove a risk and that the challenges of PPE will continue to have a role to play in occupational safety and health.
+Those professionals would, however, readily admit that such measures will seldom completely remove a risk and that PPE will continue to have a role to play in occupational safety and health.

 The selection of PPE can be a complex process, especially for respiratory protection (RPE) where the choices available are sometimes overwhelming.
 But is it important to get it right.